Workflow Reference¶

 - Auto-Generated API Reference — complete class and method documentation

-This document describes NetGraph workflows – analysis execution pipelines that perform capacity analysis, failure simulation, and network statistics computation.
+This document describes NetGraph workflows – analysis execution pipelines that perform capacity analysis, demand placement, and statistics computation.

 Overview¶